travigd/documentation/index.md

 layout: docs
 ---

-<p class="docs-lead">This documentation is hosted on GitHub. <a href="https://github.com/eventstore/docs.geteventstore.com">We are very much open to pull requests</a>.
-We have a reward programme for people who make significant contributions to our code and documentation.</p>
+<p class="docs-lead">This documentation is hosted on GitHub.
+The repository is public, and <a href="https://github.com/eventstore/docs.geteventstore.com">we are very much open to pull requests</a>.
+We’ve got a bunch of stickers, Ouro plushies, beer tokens and more set aside ready to send out to people who contribute to our code and documentation.</p>

 ## Projections